elifince1/istanbul-airbnb-analysis/reports/phase3_eda_hypothesis_tests.md

 - Calendar price information in this snapshot was not useful enough to contribute a strong new pricing feature.
 - The processed dataset intentionally excludes extreme price outliers above 100,000 TRY to keep the analysis interpretable.

-## Next Step

-The next milestone of the project will use this cleaned and analyzed dataset for machine learning models that predict listing price and compare interpretable baselines with stronger tree-based models.